planetlabs/planet-client-python/docs/source/cli/examples.rst

 Extracting Metadata Fields
 ..........................

-Using `jq <http://stedolan.github.io/jq/>`_, useful information can be parsed from data returned by the Planet API.
+Using jq_, useful information can be parsed from data returned by the Planet API.

 .. code-block:: bash